ShadiestGoat/shadyBot/README.md

 - [ ] A config option to disable modules
   - [ ] Refactor the way module choose to load/not to load
 - [ ] Refactor the way twitch is set up - there are 2 'modules' one pre-http and 1 post, and that should not be
+- [ ] Refactor the way twitch authentication is handled